 Intel's current lineup of Core i3 processors are almost entirely quad-core.
 Their Core i5 CPUs for desktop PCs boast 6-cores while mobile Core i5 processors are, again, mostly quad-core.
 Meanwhile, modern Core i7 processors range from quad-core all the way up to octa-core.
 The 7th Generation Y-series and U-series we mentioned before?
 They feature dual-core processors designed for maximum battery life and fanless designs.

-The more cores there are, the more tasks (known as threads) can be served at the same time.
+The more cores a processor has, the more tasks (known as threads) can be served at the same time.
 Hypothetically, a dual-core processor can serve two threads at once while a quad-core processor can serve four and an octa-core processor can serve eight.
 In theory, this means that a PC powered by quad-core processor is able to operate and complete tasks with greater efficiency than one with a dual-core processor.

 In addition to the number of Cores, the other metric that matters here is the clock speed of a given CPU.
-Measured in Gigahertz, this number measures the default or factory-set speed with which the processor normally operates.
+Measured in Gigahertz, clock speed measures the default or factory-set speed with which the processor normally operates.
 Many processors can be modified to go faster than that speed through overclocking but the normal clock speed is a good tool for measuring their relative performance power.

 More like core count, higher is better here.
 A processor with a faster speed can operate more more efficiently compared to one with a slower speed.
 However, due to thermal restrictions, processors with more cores tend to operate at a lower clock speeds.

-This is why having a PC with more cores might not always be the thing you want.
+This is why having a PC with the most cores might not always be the thing you want.

 At this point, it's important to take the opportunity to start talking about how a number of factors can affect the overall processing power of a CPU.
 The number of cores involved shouldn't be your only consideration when you're trying to determine whether you should consider buying an Intel Core i3, Core i5, or Core i7 processor but it is useful as a place to start.